-Employees who are called back to work after having left the work site shall be entitled to double time, with a minimum of two (2) hours' double time pay.
+Employees who are called back to work after having left the work site shall be entitled to a minimum of two (2) hours pay at the overtime rate.
+Callback is when an employee is requested to respond and does respond to a Public Works assignment between the employee's normal quitting time and normal starting time.